YohananTzeviyah/LibreMaple-Client/README.md

 ```

 If all this is successful, you should have the executable (`JourneyClient.exe`)
+in `LibreMaple-Client\build\Debug` for debug builds, or
+`LibreMaple-Client\build\Release` for release build types.
+However, it
-in `LibreMaple-Client\build\Debug`.
-However, it probably will not run right
+probably will not run right away, since the paths that the executable looks
-away, since the paths that the executable looks for DLLs on will be wrong.
+for DLLs on will be wrong.

 In order to fix this, gather up the following files, copying them to be right
 next to the executable.
 All paths shown here are relative to the base directory